FAQ - Sustainability

 Where does Stanley/Stella source its recycled polyester?

-The recycled polyester we use for our outerwear garments and for sweatshirts that are 15% recycled polyester comes from China.
-It’s made from post-consumer PET bottles.
-The recycled polyester used in our outerwear garments is GRS certified.
+The recycled polyester we use for our outerwear garments and for sweatshirts comes from China.
+It's made from post-consumer PET bottles.

 Where does Stanley/Stella source its recycled nylon?